What is OPGW?

 OPGW cable designs

 An OPGW cable typically consists of several steel wires twisted around a central steel wire.
 One, two or three of the wires has been exchanged for a hollow steel tube that contains the optical fibers.
 These fibers enable high-speed communication, while the surrounding wires protect the cable from lightning and conduct any fault current safely to the ground.
-This way of protecting the fibers inside a steeltube is sometimes refered to as Fiber in Metal Tube, or “FIMT”.test
+This way of protecting the fibers inside a steeltube is sometimes refered to as Fiber in Metal Tube, or “FIMT”.

 How is an OPGW cable installed?